data61/Mirza/README.md

 If you find yourself deleting and recreating the database frequently, run `./restart.sh`.
-It will build your code, drop the database `testsupplychainserver`, create it anew and run the migration script to create all the relevant tables.
+It will build your code, drop the database `devsupplychainserver`, create it anew and run the migration script to create all the relevant tables.

 To do a clean build instead, do `./restart.sh --clean`.